Understanding rPSF: A Clear Guide to the Material, Process and Uses

 Each of these steps affects quality.
 Poor sorting can introduce contamination.
 Inadequate washing can affect appearance and consistency.
 Weak control in later stages can lead to uneven fibre properties.
 That is why rPSF is not just about using recycled content.
 It is also about how carefully the material is handled from start to finish.

-In practice, this is where serious processors stand apart.
+In practice, this is where serious rPSF Manufacturers stand apart.
 A cleaner input stream usually leads to a smoother production run and a more dependable finished fibre.
 For buyers, that matters far more than broad claims that sound good in a brochure.

 The rise of rPSF is not tied to one single trend.
 It is gaining ground because it answers several practical needs at once.